 What are 301 redirects?

 301 redirects are permanent redirects put in place to move users (and search engines) from one URL to another.
 An example would be if a website URL changed after a page moved from one section of your website to another.
 If you change your website URL structure, you’ll use 301 redirects to send traffic to your site’s new corresponding pages.
-Read more about the issues that can arise from not redirecting old pages when you launch new ones.

 Why are 301 redirects important to include on a website?

 301s allow you to retain traffic from old URLs that people still might use to reach your site.
 This comes in handy if you’ve upgraded your site with an SSL certificate (HTTPS) or are using a vanity URL.
 For example, if your site obtains an SSL certificate and moves from an HTTP address to an HTTPS address, any link pointing to your site with the old HTTP address will be invalid.
 Setting up a 301 redirect on the HTTP address to the new address will ensure those clicking on the link make it to your page.